on2wheels-es/data/readme.md

 ## Setup & environment ⚙

-This project is being created using **Python 3.8.8** and **Tableau Public**.
+This project is being created using **Python 3.8.8**.
 Some of the original data and dataframes are missing because they came from private sources.

 ---